NoahBres/LearnRoadRunner/docs/feedforward-tuning.md

 4. Run the opmode.
 The graph will not show up until you have started it.

-If the graph doesn't show up, and instead shows a number of checkboxes, that's okay.
+Make sure to click the graph button _after_ you run the program.
+If the graph still doesn't show up, and instead shows a number of checkboxes, that's okay.
 Click the `targetVelocity` and `poseVelocity` checkbox.

 6. Look for the `DriveConstants` in the right sidebar.
 Open the dropdown.
 You are looking for the `kA`, `kV`, and `kStatic` variables.